World Cup fans may soon see relief from pricey Brazil airfare

 Those carriers have been cutting routes, trimming fleets and firing flight staff over the past two years in an attempt to restore profits wiped out by high fuel prices and a tough exchange rate.
 The World Cup has loomed as a chance to restore their suffering profit margins.

-The third biggest airline, Azul, pledged this week to cap airfares during the tournament at 999 reais ($420), adding to pressure on rivals.
+The third biggest airline, Azul, pledged this week to cap airfares during the tournament at 999 reais (254.62 pounds), adding to pressure on rivals.
 But smaller planes and limited access to key airports hinder its ability to compete on many routes.

 With few major hubs, travelers also have little choice but to fly through the country's two biggest cities, Rio and nearby Sao Paulo, adding hours to many itineraries.